-An introduction to basic theatre terms and disciplines.
-Students will engage in all aspects of drama: writing, acting, directing, & backstage tech.
-At the end of each semester, as part of the final grade, each class will produce a one-act production to be performed before an audience.
-This class is a prerequisite for the Advanced Acting I - III, Musical Theatre, and Film classes.
+Drama Fundamentals is an introduction to basic theatre.
+Students will engage in all aspects of drama: writing, acting, directing, & tech.
+At the end of the class, the students will produce a one-act production to be performed before an audience.
+This class is a prerequisite for Advanced Acting 1-3, Musical Theatre 1-4, and Film & TV 1-4.

-The rehearsal process for the spring musical takes place during this class period.
-Students who want to participate must audition or fill out a tech application.
-Students who have not taken Fundamentals of Drama must also submit two letters of recommendation -- one must be from a former director.
+The Musical Theatre class consists of the rehearsal process for the spring musical.
+Students who want to participate must audition and/or fill out a tech application.
+Students who have not taken Fundamentals of Drama must also submit two letters of recommendation -- one must be from a former theatre director.

-When this class is offered, it meets at the same time as musical theatre and provides the tech crew for the production.
+When it is offered, the Technical Theatre class takes place in conjuction with the Musical Theatre class and provides the majority of the tech crew for the production.
 The areas of tech explored are are sets, props, costumes, make-up, lights, and sound.
-You must fill out an application and have previously had Fundamentals of Drama.
+You must fill out an application for this class.